suttonr/surf/arduino/controller/README.md

 s<slot><angle><deploy><retract><name>
 ```
 * slot - 1 digit - slot number
+* m0 position - 2 digits - position to set m0 to
+* m1 position - 2 digits - position to set m1 to
+* m2 position - 2 digits - position to set m2 to
-* angle - 3 digits - set angle
+* m3 position - 2 digits - position to set m3 to
-* deploy - 3 digits - speed at which to deploy
+* deploy - 2 digits - speed at which to deploy
-* retract - 3 digits - speed at which to retract
+* retract - 2 digits - speed at which to retract
 * name - string - Text name for the slot
 #### Example
 ```
-s1045002010USER1
+s1112233440120USER1
 ```

 ## Print Commands